josephmate/OdinCodeBrowser/README.md

    visit nodes in the Java AST.
 2. Through visiting, I build indexes of classes, their methods, their fields, and their super classes.
-3. Through more visited, I look if there's anything in the index I can create navigation links to and place these into a map of Line number to character index, to String to insert.
-I call this a 'Rendering Queue' even though it's a map.
+3. Through one more visit, I look to see if there's anything in the index I can create navigation links to and place these into a 'Rendering Queue'.
 4. I iterate over the code char by checking if I need to insert anything.
 5. All of these are saved as HTML files.
 6. The index is saved as a json file for other repos to use.
 That way they do not have to checkout the source code and build the index of all the dependencies.
-It also allows the repositories to independendtly host their source code and allows dependers to navigate from their code host on their servers to the code hosted on the dependency's servers.
+It also allows the repositories to independently host their source code and allows dependents to navigate from their code host on their servers to the code hosted on the dependency's servers.

 # Color Scheme

-The colorscheme is based on [vim-dichromatic](https://github.com/romainl/vim-dichromatic) put together by [Romain Lafourcade](https://github.com/romainl).
+The color scheme is based on [vim-dichromatic](https://github.com/romainl/vim-dichromatic) put together by [Romain Lafourcade](https://github.com/romainl).
-I wanted a single color scheme that could be used by anyone, since it is really difficult for reader to change the styles.
+I wanted a single color scheme that could be used by anyone, since it is really difficult for readers to change the styles.
-In order for someone to change the style, they will need to install a plugin for their brorwser and override odin's css styles.
+In order for someone to change the style, they will need to install a plugin for their browser and override Odin's css styles.
 Maybe in the future there will be some javascript to select from a list of styles that writes to your browser's local storage.

 # Future Work

-Below is a checklist of features odin needs.
+Below is a checklist of features Odin needs.

 1. [x] Line numbers with links
 2. [ ] Code is easily copy and pastable
     1. [x] Code is copy and pastable
     2. [ ] Copied code is exactly the same as pasted code
-3. [x] Click on a Type to navigate to the defintion of that type
+3. [x] Click on a Type to navigate to the definition of that type
     1. Type
         1. [x] Interface
         1. [x] Annotation